How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 Methods Of Flow Control

 The diaphragm valve has a flexible membrane coupled with the compressor via a bolt molded into the diaphragm.
-Instead of compressing and closing the liner, the compressor pushes the diaphragm in the downward direction to make contact with the body’s bottom side to stop the fluid flow.
+Instead of compressing and closing the liner, the compressor pushes the diaphragm in a downward direction to make contact with the body’s bottom side to stop the fluid flow.

 The manual diaphragm valve controls the pressure drop across the valve and offers a variable and precise degree of opening.
 Therefore, this is one of the best valves for flow control.